Complaint concerning a prohibited practice

 Recognizing a prohibited practice

-In certain circumstances, an employer is prohibited from imposing a sanction on a worker.
-For example, a worker may not be dismissed, suspended, transferred or have any other sanction imposed on them if they:
+A prohibited practice is when a worker is dismissed, suspended, transferred or has any other sanction imposed on them because they:

 - exercise a recognized right (for example, a wage claim or the right to vote in a provincial election)